HellenTs/printf/README.md

-Project by Helen Tsegay and Lidya Yonas.
+This Project is a team project done by Helen Tsegay and Lidya Yonas.